khgiddon/khgiddon.github.io/_posts/2022-06-17-riddler_urn.md

 ![Ball likelihood 2](/images/riddler_urns_2.png)

-Seems to make sense --- and our answer is 34.
+Seems to make sense --- and though we haven't tested an infinite number of balls, based on the logic above, we're comfortable saying our answer is 34.